masteringmodernpayments/book/basic_integration.md

 * `4000 0000 0000 0101`: cvs check failure
 * `4000 0000 0000 0002`: card will always be declined

 There are a bunch more failure modes you can check but those are the big ones.
+Make sure to manually run your test through at least these failure cases.
+You'll catch bugs you wouldn't think to test for and you'll actually be interacting with Stripe's API, which you won't be in your automated tests.

 ### Automated Tests